-According to the surface stations 2016 ranks as the warmest year since 1880 and 1850, depending on which data series is considered.
-According to the satellite records 2016 was warm, but not setting a clear new record.
+According to the surface stations 2017 ranks as one of the warmest year since 1880 and 1850, but cooler than 2016.
+Also, according to the satellite records 2017 was warm, although again less so than last year.

-The geographical fingerprint (p.2) of relative warm regions in 2016 demonstrate the importance of the natural oceanographic phenomena El Niño (p.5) in the Pacific Ocean for making both 2015 and 2016
+The geographical fingerprint (p.2) of relative warm regions in 2016 demonstrated the importance of the natural oceanographic phenomena El Niño (p.5) in the Pacific Ocean for making 2016 a warm year.
+In 2017 the anomaly pattern shows the nearly complete disappearance of this oceanographic phenomenon.

-The recent El Niño ended in 2016, and global temperatures are by the end of 2016 essentially back to the general level characterising the situation before 2015.
-Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which may influence 2017.
+The recent El Niño terminated during 2016, and global temperatures are by the end of 2017 essentially back to the general level characterising the situation before 2015.
+Quite often -but not always- a warm El Niño episode is followed by a cool oceanographic reversal, known as La Niña, which may influence air temperature conditions in the coming year 2018.
+In fact, ocean temperatures (p.13) suggest that we just now may be heading into a new La Niña episode.
 Just like El Niño, also La Niña represents a natural phenomenon.

-Comparing surface air temperatures with data from satellites at the end of 2016
+Comparing surface air temperatures with data from satellites at the end of 2017